nrel-hem/HolisticElectricityModel.jl/README.md

     pkg> instantiate
     pkg> build Gurobi
     ```

-- Each time before a model run, be sure to load the Gurobi module:
+#### NREL Laptop Instructions

+- Go to https://julialang.org/downloads/ and install Julia based on the OS.
+- [Install the Xpress solver](https://github.nrel.gov/MSOC/fico-xpress)
+- Update the .bashrc file similar to the HPC (depending on the OS).
+- Load julia and set up the packages.
+    ```bash
+    > julia --project=runner/Xpress
     ```

+    ```julia
+    julia> ]
+    pkg> dev --local ../HolisticElectricityModelData.jl
+    pkg> instantiate
+    ```

+### Performing a Model Run

+Running HEM requires access to LP and MIP solvers.
+Because different choices can
+be made in this regard, we recommend setting up your computational environment
+based on one of the environments under [runner](https://github.com/nrel-hem/HolisticElectricityModel.jl/tree/main/runner).
+Currently, it is recommended to use Gurobi for HPC and Xpress for local runs.

+#### Running on NREL HPC

+- Set up the model configurations using the hem_config.yaml file in HolisticElectricityModel.jl/script/configs/.
+Make sure that the solver is 'Gurobi'.

+- Load the Gurobi module

+    ```
     module load gurobi
     ```
-    and use the `driver_gurobi.jl` script for your model runs.
+    and then use the `hem.jl` script for your model runs.

     For example, to run in interactive mode on a debug node:
     ```bash
-    > salloc -N 1 -t 60 --account=mpafess --partition=debug
+    > salloc -N 1 -t 60 --account=hem --partition=debug
     # ...
 Wait for a compute node
     > cd HolisticElectricityModel.jl
     > module load gurobi
-    > julia --project=runner script/driver.jl
+    > julia --project=runner/Gurobi script/hem.jl
     ```

-#### NREL Laptop Instructions
+#### Running on NREL Laptop

-- Go to https://julialang.org/downloads/ and isntall Julia based on the OS.
-- [Install the Xpress solver](https://github.nrel.gov/MSOC/fico-xpress)
+- Ensure that Xpress is installed and activated.

-- Use the driver_xpress.jl file for your model runs
+- Set up the model configurations using the hem_config.yaml file in HolisticElectricityModel.jl/script/configs/.
+Make sure that the solver is 'Xpress'.

+- Activate the runner/Xpress environment and run the hem.jl script.

+    ```bash
+    > cd HolisticElectricityModel.jl
+    > module load gurobi
+    > julia --project=runner/Xpress script/hem.jl
+    ```

 #### Other Environments